IDEA-NTHU-Taiwan/unintended-offense-tweets/README.md

 Repository for "Leveraging Conflicts in Social Media Posts: Unintended Offense Dataset" paper, published in EMNLP 2024.
 All updates on this public dataset can be found in this repository.

 ## Dataset Details
+Currently, this repo provides:
+1. **Scored Replies -** Annotated replies with offensiveness and confidence scores with OPs.
+2. **Binary Labeled Replies -** Binary labeled replies created by combining our data and Founta's dataset.
+3. **Original Conversations -** Raw tweets and parsed conversations.
+### Scored Replies
+* **averaged_scores_with_context.csv**: contains 2401 pairs of context tweets and target tweets (op and replies) with averaged, annotated offensiveness and confidence scores.

+### Binary Labeled Replies
-Unintended Offense tweets (UO) collected through the method proposed in the paper are combined with negatives from *hatespeech-twitter* (Founta) to build this Unintended Offense Dataset.
+Unintended Offense tweets (UO) collected through the method proposed in the paper are combined with negatives from *hatespeech-twitter* (Founta) to build binary-labeled reply sets for training classifiers.
 The details of the combinations are listed below.

-(Note: These Train/Val/Test splits are not whole conversations because the Founta doesn't provide contexts.)
+(Note: These Train/Val/Test splits are "target tweets" only, meaning that they are only the replies in the conversations because the Founta doesn't provide contexts.)

-### Train & Validation
+#### Train & Validation
 3 types of train & validation set are provided, under 3 different settings as the experiment section in the paper:

 | Type       | Size (train+val) | Positives                 | Negatives            |